Omni Calculator logo

 Remember that you have to include only the positive Ci+C_i^+ terms when calculating the FV\rm FV value and only the negative CiC_i^- terms when calculating the PV\rm PV value!

 As the formula is quite complicated, we strongly suggest using our MIRR calculator instead of determining its value by hand.
-In advanced mode, this tool can process up to 9 cash flows.
+Open the section called "Enter more annual cash flows" to enter up to 9 years worth of cash flows.

 How to calculate MIRR: an example